ramonsanabria/eskmeans/README.md

 # Introduction

 In this repo you will find a batch-friendly of [Kamper et al. Segmental K-means](https://arxiv.org/abs/1703.08135).
 Concretely, we (re)coded their [original model](https://github.com/kamperh/bucktsong_eskmeans) so it does not require to load and compute the embedding of all segments in advance.
 This provides two advantatges.
 First, you can train the model more data than the one that fits in your memory.
 Second, because pooled embeddings are not pre-computed anymore, you can learn them during training time.
+The code gives the same exact (ie., unit test level) results as Kamper et al. when setting it accordingly (see below).

-However, as I like to remind myslef "There is No Free Lunch" -- as it always happens in engineering.
+However, as I like to remind to myself ["There is No Free Lunch"](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch) -- as it always happens in engineering.
 This implementation makes the training speed a bit slower. **We are currently working on improving this**.

 # Folder